 However, Ermita began to decline due to destruction from World War II.
 It then became a red-light district, which also closed down eventually.
-Fortunately, Casa Tesoro has regained its old-world charm, thanks to revival efforts by antiques dealer Maria Closa and Austrian art collector Rudolph Kratochwill.
+Fortunately, Casa Tesoro has regained its old-world charm, thanks to revival efforts by antique dealer Maria Closa and Austrian art collector Rudolph Kratochwill.

 Step inside Maria Closa Primitive Arts, a tribal art and antiquities showroom that will leave you in awe.
 Here, you’ll find mesmerising sculptures, textiles, ritual objects, and accessories straight from the Cordillera mountains.

 8. Rizal Park Hotel

 If you’ve seen the film Goyo (2018), you’ll remember a scene where one of the Philippine generals meets with the American generals at a fancy Manila hotel — where there were only Americans and Filipino mestizos in sight.
 True enough, there was indeed a ‘white men-only country club’ in the Philippines back then: the Manila Army and Navy Club.
 It was exclusive to U.S. military officials and expats who wished to wine and dine and take a break from coloniser duties.
 (Good times, I suppose.)

 After World War II, the building was converted into a government office, then into a museum.
 And then in 2017, it reopened as the Rizal Park Hotel, a 110-room five-star hotel offering gorgeous views of Manila Bay.
 Fortunately, they’ve retained its timeless grandiose with elements like tall Doric columns, checkerboard floors, dome ceilings, and wrought iron fences.

 9. 1919 Grand Cafe

 The 1919 Grand Cafe stands out amongst the countless Chinese restaurants and hole-in-the-wall eateries in Binondo.
-Located at the ground floor of the former HSBC Building on Juan Luna Street, you’ll easily spot this even at night, as its neoclassical facade is lit with a golden glow.
+Located on the ground floor of the former HSBC Building on Juan Luna Street, you’ll easily spot this even at night, as its neoclassical facade is lit with a golden glow.